queeb3/Manifesto/README.md

 It was pushing logically 50 million plus entities a second with 10-15 components of varying byte size and this was with AoS and not SoA beacuse of its generic nature without source generation.

+##### End of Feb -> April
+This can be bullet pointed because it combines most of what i did in Feb through early April.

+Notable Learning:
+- Unsafe C#
+- Pointer arithmatic
+- pointers vs addresses
+- pointer casts to ref conversion
+- type reinterpretation
+- void* buffers manually heap allocated with marshal
+- controlled memory
+- arena/allocators/stack buffers(struct with fixed[])
+- literally made a custom flat dictionary with custom hash logic and flat arrays indexed with bitwise indexing using an encoder/decoder based on array of ulongs where each bit represented a occupied index in another array :D
+- decided fighting C# language limitations wasnt worth my headaches and switch to C++, best decision ever...
+- "learned" general C++ in a week and started making a UI Engine for a notes app in opengl with glfw to read input and render text and backgrounds.
+60% finished just need rendering side and some textures.

+Till today now a little under 7 months from starting to program... like actually this time.
 ---

 ### Finish